 With these colors at hand, I started pouring small parts of the paint.
 I tried to let the paint dripped from the bottom to the top (turning the jar upside down) and then, from the top to the bottom.
 After most of the area was covered, I pour on a spray bottle a solution of water and vinegar (1:5) and started spraying the inside of the jar.
 This helped the paint to slide better on the glass surface and also for it to have a watercolor consistency.

-When I finish spraying the inside of the jar, I let it rest over a paper towel.
+After I finish spraying the inside of the jar, I let it rest over a paper towel.
 To speed the drying time, I used a hairdryer.
 Here is the final result.
 A neat and colorful plant vase (of flower) for mom.
-Happy Mother’s Day to all of the mothers visiting I don’t know how she does it!
+Happy Mother’s Day to all you wonderful mothers visiting!

-Disclosure: Acrylic colors were samples provided free of charge by Jo-Ann Stores, Inc and Plaid Enterprises, Inc. You can find more products and ideas at Jo-Ann’s website or your nearest Jo-Ann Fabric and Craft Stores.
+Disclosure: The acrylic colors used in this project were samples provided free of charge by Jo-Ans Stores, Inc and Plaid Enterprises, Inc. You can find more products and ideas at Jo-Ann's website or your nearest Jo-Ann Fabric and Craft Stores.

 May 9, 2012